 - a majority of review authors must be without commercial conflicts of interest

-The Cochrane Publishing and Policy Manual details general expectations of review teams here.
+- The team is able to meet the Cochrane general expectations of review teams detailed here.